mading0817/ue5_blueprint_parser/readme.md

 #### Key Architectural Features:

 1.  **Execution-Flow-Driven Traversal**:
     *   The parser's `analyzer` operates by strictly following the execution pins (`exec`) from an entry point (e.g., an Event node).
 This ensures the resulting AST's control flow (sequences, branches, loops) perfectly matches the blueprint's execution order.

-2.  **Context-Aware Structural Handlers**:
+It now correctly traverses all execution paths originating from event nodes, resolving the previously missing logic.

+2.  **Unified Node Identity & Strict Processor Contract**:
     *   As the traverser encounters nodes, it uses specific handlers to build the AST.
-The key is how it handles complex structures:
-    *   **Asynchronous Nodes (`LatentActionNode`)**: Instead of flattening the logic, the parser creates a dedicated `ASTAwaitBlock` (represented by `LatentActionNode`).
-This block contains the initial async call and a collection of **callback blocks**.
-Each callback block (e.g., `on ValidData:`, `on Cancelled:`) contains the complete sub-graph of logic that executes when that specific callback delegate is fired.
-This preserves the essential asynchronous structure.
+A key enhancement is the implementation of a **Strict Processor Contract**.
+Processors are now explicitly designed to return either a `Statement` (for execution flow) or an `Expression` (for data flow/value resolution).
+    *   This ensures that any node, when referenced as a data source, provides a meaningful `Expression` (e.g., `EventReferenceExpression` for event names) rather than a generic `Statement` that would lead to temporary variable generation (`stmt_result_...`).
+    *   This also enables high-fidelity representation of delegate assignments, such as `Button.OnClicked += OnClicked_Event`.

-3.  **Generic Fallback Handler for Extensibility**:
+3.  **Refined Fallback Handling for Extensibility**:
-    *   To ensure robustness and support for custom or unknown nodes, the analyzer includes a **Generic Fallback Handler**.
-    *   If the parser encounters a node type it doesn't have a specific handler for (like a custom `K2Node_Message`), it does not fail.
-Instead, the fallback handler inspects the node's pin structure.
-If the pins match a standard pattern (e.g., `execute` in, `then` out), it infers the node to be a function call and creates a corresponding `ASTFunctionCall` node.
-This allows the parser to gracefully handle new or project-specific nodes without modification.
+    *   The analyzer's fallback mechanism has been refined.
+It no longer generates generic temporary variables (`stmt_result_...`) for known node types whose processors fail to return an `Expression` when one is expected.
+Instead, this indicates a design flaw in the processor or an `UnsupportedExpression` is explicitly returned.
+    *   The generic fallback is now strictly reserved for truly unknown or unhandled node types, maintaining robustness while enforcing a cleaner AST generation for recognized patterns.

 ### 3. Stage Three: AST Rendering & UI Tree Formatting